jfbrou/Website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a 6th year Ph.D. candidate in economics at Stanford University and will be on the job market during the 2023-2024 academic year.
+I am a 6th year Ph.D. candidate in economics at Stanford University.
 I study macroeconomics with a focus on economic growth and firm dynamics.

+**I am on the job market during the 2023-2024 academic year.**

+You can find my [CV](static/uploads/cv.pdf) here.
+Please feel free to contact me via [jfbrou@stanford.edu](mailto:jfbrou@stanford.edu).